Matthew-Bunge-Software/Damocles/README.md

 ## Dev
 Requires node.
 For running local server the command is
 ```
-node src/server.js
+node run dev
 ```
-The local server is hosted at localhost:3000.
+The hot front end server is hosted at localhost:8080.

 Local dev server currently only for visual improvements as no AI to play the game.